 Tipping Points in Stochastic Differential Equations

-I am intersted in understanding the transition between metastable states for stochastic perturbations of dynamical systems.
+I am interested in understanding the transition between metastable states for stochastic perturbations of dynamical systems.
 A well known example of such a system is the thickness of Arctic sea ice.
 The efect of the noise is to introduce a probability for transitioning between stable states in the system.
 For noise sufficiently small, typical solution trajectories follow an Ornstein-Uhlenbeck (OU) process about the deterministic orbits.
 However, for times when the barrier height

 between the stable states is on the order of the standard deviation of the OU process the probability of